zenonxd/livechat-project/README.md

 }
 ```

-## AWS Deploy
+# AWS Deploy

+## Application Environment

-### AWS Elastic Beanstalk configuration
+## AWS Elastic Beanstalk configuration

-Watch [this](https://www.youtube.com/watch?v=bw85I5j2mss) video and write everything here.

-### Generating JAR
+This guide was made with [this video.](https://www.youtube.com/watch?v=bw85I5j2mss)

+### What is Elastic Beanstalk?

+Basically, it's like a coordinator inside the AWS, it's where we'll upload our code (JAR file).

+The beanstalk will be responsible to "orchestrate" all resource creation.
+He'll create machines, net configuration,
+domain configuration... he'll encapsulate everything.

+To the elastic beanstalk be able to do that, our only responsibility will be to create some parameters.

+It's free, **but the resources that the beanstalk will create inside the AWS, needs to be paid!**

+#### Requirement

+The only requirement is that the application needs to run on the port 5000.
+Go to application.properties, insert
-Go to application.properties, insert the ``server.port=${SERVER_PORT:5000}`` and generate a JAR file.
+the ``server.port=${SERVER_PORT:8080}`` and generate a JAR file.

+We use :8080 as a default value.
+Create an enviroment variable and insert the 5000 value.

+#### Generating JAR

 Maven > project package > lifecycle > install

-### AWS deploy
+#### Creating application on the AWS Elastic Beanstalk

 Search for elastic beanstalk -> create application -> ``livechatms`` -> create.

+Now, it's time for the environment.
+-

+Technically, we can have two (minimum): one for developing and the production environment.

+Developing for tests/coding, production for the clients be able to use it.

-Create environment -> webserver environment -> env name can be ``Livechatms=env`` -> domain -> ``buildrun-livechatms`` (
+Create environment -> webserver environment -> environment name can be> ``Livechatms=env`` -> domain ->
-check availability) -> platform: use java (21) -> application code: we'll upload our code -> localfile -> insert the JAR
+``buildrun-livechatms`` (check availability) -> platform: use java (21) -> application code: we'll upload our code ->
-version label: 0.1 -> next.
+localfile -> insert the JAR version label: 0.1 -> presets: single instance -> next.

 Configure service access
+-

-Create and use new service role: livechat-service-role -> EC2 instance profile: crie ele abaixo e use-o -> next.
+Create and use new service role: customAppName-service-role -> EC2 instance profile: crie ele abaixo e use-o -> next.

+Obs: we did not use an EC2 key pair since we didn't need any SSH access.

 Creating EC2
+-

 Search for IAM -> roles -> create role -> aws service -> usecase: ec2 -> next -> select the policies -> next ->
-rolename: livechat-ec2-service-role -> create role
+rolename: customAppName-ec2-service-role -> create role

-To know witch policie to use, go to beanstalk and click "view permission details"
+To know witch policie to use, go to beanstalk and click "view permission details".

 ![img_12.png](img_12.png)

 There's more permissions when you scroll, use them.

-Go to the beanstalk, refresh it and use the created role -> next -> VPC: use the default -> public IP: activated and mark
+Go back to the beanstalk, refresh it and use the created role -> next.

+Network and database config
+-

+VPC: use the default -> scroll

+##### Instance settings:

-all the subnets -> next -> scroll -> fleet composition: spot instance -> next -> health reporting: basic -> platform
+public IP: activate and mark all the subnets -> next

+##### Database

+Only use this if you want the application to interact with the database.
+Then, you would need to create one.

+Basically: enable database -> and make all the configs (engine, instance class, username/password, etc.)

+So, after setting this (or not), click -> go next.

+Configure instance traffic and scaling
+-

+Scroll > auto scaling group

+##### Auto scaling group

+Environment type: single instance

+Fleet composition: spot instance (the server will be cheaper) -> scroll

+Instance types: t3.micro and t3.small (free tier) -> next

+Configure updates, monitoring and logging
+-

+Health reporting: basic -> scroll

-updates: unmark it -> add enviroment property: now we define the server port: SERVER_PORT:5000 -> next -> submit and
+Maneged platform updates: unmark it -> scroll

+Enviroment properties: now we define the server port -> add environment property

+SERVER_PORT:5000 -> next -> now you can review all the configs

-wait a few minutes.
+If it's ok, submit and wait a few minutes.

 Now we can click the link and test the application.

+## Production Environment

+Alright, we did an application environment, what about the production one?

+We can simply go to the application environment on AWS -> actions -> clone environment (he'll clone all the configs).

+Change the environment name (the end of it) to prod, like: appName-aws-prod.

+Domain: get the url (just the beginning) and change the end as well from "-dev" to "-prod".

+Description: change it, leave only saying that this one this the production one.

+Existing service role: same stuff from the other environment -> clone and wait a little bit.

+## Deploying new versions (after some changes)

+Imagine that we changed something in the code, what now?
+We need to deploy it to the "dev" environment first.

+Create a new JAR (maven install).

+Go to the AWS > Elastic beanstalk -> application.

+We can see both of them, right?
+Dev and prod!
+Wel, to the right we can see the "running versions" of it, let's update it.

+On the left side, click: application versions (this tab holds all the versions from our application).
+Click upload ->
+choose the new JAR file, change the version label (0.2 or higher) -> description: say what is changed -> upload.

+Now, in the application version tab, we'll have the new uploaded version.
+To deploy it, we can mark it -> actions ->
+deploy -> select the environment and wait.

+On the left side, we have "recent environments" -> click the one we made the deploy -> check the version he is using ->
+refresh until it's changed, and it'll be usable.

+Now that's working, we need to make the deploy **on the prod environment**.

+Basically we go back to application version, select the new one again -> actions -> select the prod environment

+## Ending the environment

+Go to applications -> actions -> delete application (it'll delete both environments).